Kaiser Strike Ends With 21.5% Raise for 31,000 Health Care Workers

 The strike follows the release of a new UNAC/UHCP report examining Kaiser Permanente’s financial practices.
 According to the union, the report highlights billions of dollars in financial reserves and investments at Kaiser, while frontline workers and patients continue to experience chronic understaffing and delayed access to care.

-Union leaders argue that Kaiser, which operates as a tax-favored nonprofit, has continued to pursue expansion projects nationwide while claiming it cannot afford staffing improvements or wage increases at existing facilities.
+Union leaders argued that Kaiser, which operates as a tax-favored nonprofit, has continued to pursue expansion projects nationwide while claiming it cannot afford staffing improvements or wage increases at existing facilities.

 Contract negotiations between UNAC/UHCP and Kaiser expired on September 30.
 The two sides previously experienced a five-day work stoppage in October 2025.
 Since then, negotiations have reportedly stalled, with no bargaining sessions held for over a month.